dreamfactorysoftware/platform-wiki/setup-guide/4-storage/storage-loader/StorageLoader-setup.md

     Specific options:
         -c, --config CONFIG              configuration file
-        -s, --skip download|load         skip work step(s)
+        -s, --skip download,load,archive skip work step(s)

     Common options:
         -h, --help                       Show this message
         -v, --version                    Show version

-A note on the `--skip` option: this skips the work steps **up to and including** the specified step.
-To give an example: `--skip load` skips downloading the logs from In Bucket **and** skips loading the files into your Infobright database, i.e. it **only** performs the final archiving step.
+A note on the `--skip` option: this skips the work steps listed.
+So for example `--skip download,load` would only run the final archive step.
+This is useful if you have an error in your load and need to re-run only part of it.

 <a name="running"/>
 ### Running